 Hugo’s Cellar at 4 Queens: As the name would suggest, Hugo’s Celler can be found in the basement at 4 Queens.
 A popular date night destination, ladies are presented with a red rose upon entering.
 Uniquely, salad prepared tableside is included with the purchase of an entree, as is fresh-baked bread and cheese lavosh.

-Triple George at Downtown Grand: Located in Downtown Grand, Triple George is steps away from the Fremont Street Experience and offers steaks that range from a $44 10oz. flat iron to a $105 12oz. wagyu ribeye.
-Most steak options cost around $65.
+Triple George at Downtown Grand: Located in Downtown Grand, Triple George is steps away from the Fremont Street Experience and offers steaks that range from around $50-$65.

 Vic and Anthony’s at the Golden Nugget: Most steak options at Vic & Anthony’s found within Golden Nugget land in the $60 – $70 range, with some additional options such as their 40oz. tomahawk and 36oz. porterhouse priced at market rates.

 Barry’s Downtown Prime at Circa: A relative newcomer, Barry’s can be found below the refurbished Vegas Vickie neon sign at Circa.
-A comparatively more expensive option, steaks on the menu range from the mid $60s – the mid $80.
+A comparatively more expensive option, steaks on the menu range from $65-$90.
 Of course, there are some outliers that extend beyond that spectrum.

 The Next Tier…